UKHomeOffice/engineering-guidance-and-standards/docs/standards/code-comments.md

 The use of language in your comments is essential for effective communication.
 Comments should serve the purpose of explaining the reasoning behind the code rather than solely describing its functionality.
 They should be clear, concise, and composed of fully-formed sentences.

 This practice ensures that readers can grasp the code's intent without any ambiguity.
 Concise and explanatory comments contribute to enhanced code readability and easier maintenance.

-Developers, including yourself, can better understand the context and logic behind code segments, reducing the likelihood of misinterpretation and errors.
+Additionally, adhere to the DRY (Don't Repeat Yourself) principle.
+Avoid duplicating comments that describe similar logic in different parts of the code.
+Instead, use well-crafted comments in one location to cover shared concepts or functionalities.
+This not only reduces redundancy but also promotes consistency and helps prevent inconsistencies or contradictions in your documentation.

 #### Positive Example
 ```